RADettmer/leaflet-challenge/README.md

 		A - config.js - key for API (file is hidden with gitignore) B - logic.js - code to generate maps

-### Screen Shot File - these files are currently missing . . . . .
+### Screen Shot File - these files are currently missing . . . need added
 This file is a screen shot of each of the two steps above.